 Do you customize Grub?

 Personally, I do not.
-I never felt the need of customizing the looks of the Grub screen.
-I, however, do change the default timeout from 10 seconds to 2 or 3 seconds if I have a dual booted system.
-It speeds up thing when I am not at my keyboard after powering on the computer.
+I never felt the need to customize the looks of the Grub screen.
+However, if I have a dual-booted system, I change the default timeout from 10 seconds to 2 or 3 seconds.
+It speeds up things when I am not at my keyboard after powering the computer.

 How about you?
-What kind of Grub customization you prefer (if any)?
+What kind of Grub customization do you prefer (if any)?